-NIDUS’ unparalleled efforts to advance delirium research will include: developing a database of ongoing delirium studies to encourage multi-site collaboration, secondary analyses of existing delirium data, and facilitation of pilot studies; developing resources to help researchers choose and compare tools for assessing delirium and integrate information collected across multiple delirium studies; providing annual pilot grants to encourage innovative research into new areas of study; hosting an intensive training boot camp for researchers new to the field of delirium, as well as providing ongoing opportunities for mentorship and career development; and holding an annual scientific symposium for delirium researchers and using social media and other approaches to communicate information about delirium research broadly.
-NIDUS is funded by a grant from the National Institute on Aging, grant no. R24AG054259 (Inouye).
+NIDUS’ unparalleled efforts to advance delirium research include: developing a database of ongoing delirium studies -- to encourage multi-site collaboration, secondary analyses of existing delirium data, and facilitation of pilot studies; developing resources to help researchers choose and compare tools for assessing delirium and integrate information collected across multiple delirium studies; maintaining a large database (over 5,000 citations) of curated delirium studies for easy access for busy clinicians and researchers; providing annual pilot grants to encourage innovative research in new areas of study; hosting an intensive training boot camp for researchers new to the field of delirium; and holding an annual scientific symposium for delirium researchers.

 The RISE study (Role of Inflammation after Surgery in Elders) funded by the Alzheimer Drug Discovery Foundation (ADDF) seeks to understand the role of inflammation in delirium and long-term cognitive decline.
-Increasing evidence links neuro-inflammation to Alzheimer’s Disease, post-operative cognitive decline and delirium (acute brain failure).
-Delirium, which may accelerate cognitive decline possibly mediated by inflammatory mechanisms, often occurs following major physiologic disruptions including medical illness and surgery.
-RISE will identify risk markers for delirium and cognitive decline and identify biomarkers of inflammation.
+Increasing evidence links neuro-inflammation to Alzheimer’s Disease, post-operative cognitive decline and delirium.
+For example it is possible that delirium, which often occurs following major physiologic disruptions including medical illness and surgery, may accelerate cognitive decline via by inflammatory mechanisms.
+RISE has identified important risk markers for delirium and cognitive decline as well as biomarkers of inflammation.
 This study holds great promise to accelerate anti-inflammatory treatment interventions with the goal of reducing delirium and long-term cognitive decline following surgery.

 Surgery and hospitalization in older adults can often lead to delirium, and in turn these patients may develop difficulties in thinking, functioning, and memory.
 Previous studies have shown these changes occur in 30-40% of older adults.
-SAGES is designed to examine the risk factors, causes, and duration of these changes in thinking and functioning.
-The SAGES study is one of the largest of its kind, examining 566 older adults after surgery, and is the first ever Program Project (P01) on delirium funded by the National Institutes of Health.
-This project collects novel risk markers for delirium, including components from blood samples and brain MRI scans, and examines how cognitive reserve markers might influence delirium or delirium-related outcomes.
-Ultimately, the results of the study may contribute to finding ways of helping older adults successfully recover after surgery, avoid hospital- and surgery-related complications, and maintain their cognitive abilities.
+The original SAGES I (Successful Aging after Elective Surgery) study was designed to examine the risk factors, causes, and duration of these changes in thinking and functioning.
+The SAGES I study is one of the largest of its kind, examining 566 older adults after surgery, and is the first ever Program Project (P01) Grant on delirium funded by the National Institutes of Health.
+The SAGES II study, also examines changes in thinking and functioning of older adults, and will extend SAGES I through exploration of the role of inflammation, Alzheimer’s disease biomarkers, brain plasticity, and complicated delirium (i.e., delirium associated with long-term cognitive decline) in a cohort of older adults.
+SAGES II includes the original 566 older adult cohort included in the original SAGES I study along with 350 additional participants.
+Ultimately, the results of these studies may contribute to finding ways of helping older adults successfully recover after surgery, avoid hospital- and surgery-related complications, and maintain their cognitive abilities.
 SAGES is funded by NIA grant P01 AG031720 (Inouye).

-The BASIL study aims to create a new way to measure the severity of delirium.
+The original BASIL I (Better Assessment of Illness) study aimed to create a new instrument to measure the severity of delirium, developed and validated in a cohort of 352 medical patients.
 Delirium is preventable and treatable, but good measures of delirium severity are needed to understand the clinical course and recovery, and to test the effectiveness of treatment on relevant clinical outcomes.
 Severity is a complex topic and may mean different things to patients and those providing care.
 The results of the BASIL study may ultimately help to reduce healthcare utilization, and to minimize distress to patients and caregiving burden to family members and nurses.
-BASIL is funded by NIA grant R01 AG044518 (Jones/Inouye).
+The BASIL II renewal study will extend our prior work by defining delirium severity in patients with Alzheimer’s disease and related disorders, and developing new ways to measure delirium severity in participants both with and without dementia.
+BASIL II will enroll a new cohort of 450 patients across 3 sites, including medical, surgical and nursing home populations.
+BASIL is funded by NIA grant R01 AG044518 (Inouye/Jones).